The BIG power of little WORDS.

 Both statements are true.
 They pass the test for accuracy but they fail at caring for the person with the cancer diagnosis.

 I catch myself using making a similar mistake in the first person.
 "I don't like having this cancer.
-I am scared about the surgery and the impact that it will have on my body and future debility.
-ButThe conjunction but means “on the contrary,” and is used to indicate contrast or opposition between elements in a sentence. , I trust God's plan."
+I am scared about the surgery and the impact that it will have on my body and potential future debility.
+But, I trust God's plan."

 This is the tip of the iceberg.
 The "but" mistake is made in a lot of different places, especially with grief and loss.
 "I'm sorry you lost your loved one, but they are in a better place."